charan-kilana/EKS-Microservices-Multilang/README.md

-# Demo E-Commerce Project: Robot and AI Product Store
+# Deployment of E-Commerce microservice Project on EKS Cluster in AWS

 This is a demo e-commerce project that simulates an online platform for selling robots and artificial intelligence products.